LiiiLabs/goldfish/README.md

 1. Distribute the ready-to-use Goldfish Scheme interpreter and structured REPL on Linux/macOS/Windows
 2. Try to implement the [R7RS-small](https://small.r7rs.org) standard
 3. Try to provide the useful SRFI in R7RS library format

-The implementation of Goldfish aims to follow the rules of simplicity.
-Currently, Goldfish Scheme only depends on S7 Scheme, tbox and C++ 17 standard library.

-Just like S7 Scheme, [`src/goldfish.hpp`](src/goldfish.hpp) and [`src/goldfish.cpp`](src/goldfish.cpp) are the only key source code needed to build the goldfish interpreter binary.

 ## License
 Goldfish Scheme is licensed under Apache 2.0, some of the code snippets which are derived from the S7 Scheme repo and SRFI have been explicited claimed in the related source files.